Pageboy/notes/docs/Teaching/Multiplatform Publishing/Week 9.md

 ![[Screenshot 2022-03-18 at 11.54.15.png]]

 Then we can add or remove single pages.
 We will need to rearrange pages and add a section to get the page numbers back to odd on the right.

+## Look at the details
+Remember, the fixed layout eBook gives you exactly what you see in InDesign, so before adding enhancements we should check:

+- orphans and widows
+- page numbers
+- running headers
+- image positions and wrapping
+- table of contents
+- preflight errors

+### The Page edge
+In the fixed layout eBook, content such as images or colour blocks can use the _full_ page; right to the edge.
+Consider using images beyond the text block and into the margins.

+## Enhancing the eBook
+We are looking at this in the next weeks but if you want to read ahead on this [then go here for details](https://www.publisha.org/pages/enhanced_eBook/).